 The randomisation visit must occur within 4 weeks of the screening visit.
 These visits can be combined if it is more practical and possible, whilst ensuring all screening tests and eligibility checks are performed.
-If the screening visit and the randomisation visit is combined, randomisation must be within 1 week of screening, due to urine pregnancy test requirements and outcome assessments collected.
 If randomisation does not occur within this window (e.g. for blood test result(s) or logistical reasons), then an additional randomisation visit must be conducted.
-If the randomisation visit does not occur within 4 weeks of the screening visit, the participant should be re-consented and rescreened and given a new participant identification number.
+If the randomisation visit does not occur within 4 weeks of the screening visit, the participant should be re-consented and re-screened and given a new participant identification number.